CESSProject/doc-v2/storage-node/running.md

 Miners need to create two wallet accounts.

-- Earning account: Used for receiving rewards from mining.
+- **Earning Account**: Used for receiving rewards from mining.
-- Staking account: Used for staking and signing blockchain transactions.
+- **Staking Account**: Used for staking and signing blockchain transactions.

 Please refer to the [CESS Account](../community/cess-account.md) for creating a CESS account, goto [CESS faucet](https://cess.cloud/faucet.html) to get TCESS, or [contact us](../introduction/contact.md) to get assistance.